 This past weekend, we were back at Copper Mountain for Copper Uncorked, an annual, slopeside festival of wine and wings.
 This festival is an aprÃ¨s ski event with a twist.
 Eight area restaurants compete in an all out war for your “best wing” vote.
 The wine flowed, the wings were incredible and the band, New Orleans Suspects kept the crowd dancing.

 I can honestly say that this was probably the best slopeside festival (both in value and presentation) that I’ve attended.
-A really good reason to book a ski trip in Copper on the third weekend in February.
+A really good reason to book a ski trip in Copper on the third weekend in February (Copper Uncorked 2017 is scheduled for Saturday, March 25).
 Continue reading

 One of my favorite memories is waking up to six inches of fresh snow on my birthday, October 10, 2007.
 We were staying in Leadville, Colorado the highest town in the United States at 10,000 feet above sea level.